 Create a Zap by describing your workflow

-- Go to Zapier and, in the builder prompt text field, describe your workflow in plain language.
-You can also have the builder generate a prompt by clicking the AI icon .
+- Visit Zapier and, in the prompt text field, describe your workflow in plain language.
+You can also have the new builder generate a prompt related to your role by clicking the AI icon .

-- Click the Send button to start generating your workflow.
+- Click the arrow button to start generating your workflow.

-- The builder will display a list with all the necessary steps to complete the workflow.
+The new builder will display a list with all the necessary steps to complete the workflow.
 Click Connect button at the bottom of the screen to connect the apps for the workflow.

-- Once all apps are connected, click Test to check that the workflow is working.
-The builder will display all information related to each step and ask you to approve any actions that create or submit data.
+Once all apps are connected, click Test to check that the workflow runs correctly.
+The new builder will ask you to approve any test actions that create or submit data.

 - Click the Stop icon at any time to stop the test.